In need of a few new advertisement ideas?

 - How they appear: They appear below the body copy of your ad, with a bold label and up to two lines of additional text.
 This can include price discounts, coupon codes, etc.

-- Who should use them: Businesses promoting upcoming store or holiday sales
+- Who should use them: Businesses promoting upcoming store or holiday sales should utilize these.
+They are also useful to generate new product advertisement ideas.

 - Message Extensions

-- How they appear: These extensions appear as a message icon in your ad, and only appear to those with a phone capable of sending and receiving text messages.
+- How they appear: These extensions appear as a message icon in your ad, and only appear to those with a phone that is capable of sending and receiving text messages.
 When a user clicks the icon, their messaging app will open with a pre-populated message the advertiser has created.

 - Who should use them: Those with the capability to receive and answer the queries.
-Make sure you have a strategy set up to deal with any incoming questions, and have populated the text with the correct information.
+Make sure you have a strategy set up to deal with any incoming questions, and have populated the text with the appropriate information.

 - Price Extension